pantor/frankx/README.md

 ## Development

-Frankx is written in C++17.
+Frankx is written in C++17 and Python3.
 It works well with ROS2.

 ## License